yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ![Architecture Diagram](COSI%20Architecture_COSI%20architecture.png)

-## Workflows
+# Workflows
-Here we describe the workflows used to create/provision new or existing buckets and to delete/de-provision buckets.
+Here we describe the workflows used to automate provisioning of new and existing buckets, and the de-provisioning of these buckets.

->  Note: Per [Non-Goals](#non-goals), access management is not within the scope of this KEP.
-ACLs, access policies, and credentialing should be handled out of band.

-### CreateBucket

-![CreateBucket Workflow](COSI%20Architecture_Create%20Bucket%20Workflow.png)

-_Create_ covers creating a new bucket and/or granting access to an existing bucket.
-In both cases the `Bucket` and `BucketAccess` resources described above are instantiated.

-Also, when the app pod is created, the kubelet will gRPC call `NodePublishVolume` which is received by the cosi-node-adapter.
-The pod hangs until the adapter responds to the gRPC request.
+> Note: when the app pod is started, the kubelet will gRPC call `NodePublishVolume` which is received by the cosi-node-adapter.
+The pod waits until the adapter responds to the gRPC request.
 The adapter ensures that the target bucket has been provisioned and is ready to be accessed.

-"Greenfield" defines a new bucket created based on a user's [BucketRequest](#bucketrequest), and access granted to this bucket.
-“Brownfield” describes any case where access needs to be granted to an existing bucket.
-In brownfield, this bucket is abstracted by a [Bucket](#Bucket) instance, and expected to be created manually by the admin.
-There can be multiple `BucketRequests` that bind to a single `Bucket`.

-> Note: COSI determines that a request is for a new bucket when an associated `Bucket` instance does not exist.
-Consider that `BucketRequest.bucketClassName` can be blank because COSI supports default bucket classes.
-Also, `BucketRequest.bucketInstanceName` is filled in for brownfield.
+And, when the app pod terminates, the kubelet gRPC calls `NodeUnpublishVolume` which the cosi-node-adpater also receives.
+The adapter orchestrates tear-down of bucket access resources, but does not touch the `BucketRequest` nor `Bucket` instances.

+General prep:
++ admin creates the needed bucket classes and bucket access classes.

 Prep for brownfield:
-+ admin creates a `Bucket` with most of the fields filled in.
++ admin creates `Bucket` instances representing backend buckets.

-+ note that a `BucketClass` is not used for brownfield.
+## Create Bucket

+![CreateBucket Workflow](COSI%20Architecture_Create%20Bucket%20Workflow.png)

+This workflow describes the automation supporting creating a new (greenfield) backend bucket.
+Accessing this bucket is covered in [Sharing COSI Created Buckets](#sharing-cose-created-buckets).

+> Note: COSI determines that a request is for an existing bucket when `BucketRequest.bucketInstanceName` is specified.
+How the user knows the `Bucket` instance name is not defined by COSI.

 Here is the workflow:

-+ COSI central controller detects a new `BucketRequest` (BR).
++ COSI central controller sees a new `BucketRequest` (BR).
-+ COSI central controller detects a new `BucketAccessRequest`(BAR).
-+ COSI gets the `BR.BucketClass` (directly or via the matching default).
++ COSI gets the `BR.BucketClass` (directly or via the matching default) and verifies that the BR's namespace is allowed.
-+ COSI gets the `BAR.bucketAccessClass` object.
-+ COSI creates the associated `Bucket`, after filling in a template consisting of fields from the `BucketClass` and BR.
++ If BR.bucketInstanceName is empty, COSI creates the associated `Bucket`, filling in fields from the `BucketClass` and BR.
+Else, we have a brownfield BR.
-  + If this create operation fails due to the `Bucket` already existing, then we have a brownfield case; otherwise it's greenfield.  **Note:** the goal here is to reduce separate greenfield vs. brownfield logic in the code.
-+ COSI creates the associated `BucketAccess` (BA), after filling in a template consisting of fields from the `BucketAccessClass` and BAR.
-+ For a newly created `Bucket`, the sidecar sees it and gRPC calls the driver to create a bucket.
++ The sidecar sees the new `Bucket` and gRPC calls the driver to create a backend bucket.
-+ COSI is done with the `BucketRequest`, but there is no binding until the `BucketAccess` instance is created for the associated `BucketAccessRequest`.
-+ The sidecar sees the newly created BA and gRPC calls the driver to grant access.
-+ COSI sees the completed BA which triggers binding the BA in `Bucket`.

-+ Depending on when the app pod was started, the kubelet call `NodePublishVolume` and waits for the response from the cosi-node-adapter.
-+ The cosi-node-adaper sees the `NodePublishVolume` request and is passed the `BucketRequest` and `BucketAccessRequest` names and namespace.
-+ The adapter gets the corresponding `Bucket` and `BucketAccess` instances, and verifies that the BA has been bound.
++ COSI updates the BR and `Bucket` instance to reference each other.

+## Sharing COSI Created Buckets
+This is the greenfield -> brownfield access use case, where COSI has created the `Bucket` instance and the driver has provisioned a new bucket.
+Now, we want to share access to this bucket in other namespaces.

+> Note: if the bucket sharing is all within the same namespace then each `BucketAccessRequest` (also in that namespace) only needs to reference the existing BR.

+Here is the workflow:

++ A `Bucket` instance created by COSI must be cloned by the admin (each `Bucket` instance needs a unique name).
-+ The adapter creates the host files for the secret and endpoint info.
++ The user creates a `BucketRequest` (BR) that specifies the `Bucket` instance name (BR.bucketInstanceName) provided by the admin.
-+ At this point the adapter responds to the `NodePublishVolume` request and the kubelet continues to launch the pod

-##### Sharing Dynamically Created Buckets (green-brown)
-Once a `Bucket` is created, it is discoverable by other users in the cluster (who have been granted the ability to list `Bucket`s or via non-automated methods).
-In order to access the `Bucket`, a user must create a `BucketRequest` (BR) that specifies the `Bucket` instance by name.
-This `BucketRequest` should not specify a `BucketClass` since the `Bucket` instance already exists.
-The user also needs to creates a `BucketAccessRequest` (BAR), which references the BR.
-At this point the workflow is the same as above.
++ The user creates a `BucketAccessRequest` (BAR) - see [grant bucket access](#grant-bucket-access) -- and the BAR references their BR.

-### DeleteBucket
+## Delete Bucket

 ![DeleteBucket Workflow](COSI%20Architecture_Delete%20Bucket%20Workflow.png)

-_Delete_ covers deleting a bucket and/or revoking access to a bucket.
+This workflow describes the automation designed for deleting a `Bucket` instance and optionally the related backend bucket.
+Revoking access to this bucket is covered in [Revoke Bucket Access](#revoke-bucket-access).

 A `Bucket` delete is triggered by the user deleting their `BucketRequest`.
-A `BucketAccess` removal is triggered by the user deleting their `BucketAccessRequest`.
-A bucket is not deleted if there are any bindings (accessors).
-Once all bindings have been removed the `Bucket` is marked unavailable, **and** if the retention policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
-It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bucket will at least be made unavailable.
+A `Bucket` instance (and a backend bucket) is not deleted if an associated `BucketAccess` or `BucketRequest` exists.
+Once these references have been deleted the `Bucket`, **and** if the retention policy is "Delete", the backend bucket, will be deleted.
+It's up to each provisioner whether or not to physically delete bucket content.
+But, for idempotency, the expectation is that the backend bucket will at least be made unavailable, pending out-of-band bucket lifecycle policies.

-Also, when the app pod terminates, the kubelet will gRPC call `NodeUnpublishVolume` which is received by the cosi-node-adapter.
-The adapter will ensure that the access granted to this pod is removed, and if this pod is the last accessor, then depending on the bucket's _retentionPolicy, the bucket may be deleted.

-> Note: a brownfield `BucketRequest` is not honored if the associated `Bucket`'s _deleteTimestamp_ is set.

-> Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously.
+> Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously to accommodate potentially long delete times when buckets contain many objects.
 The steps should still mostly follow what's outlined below.

-These are the common steps to delete a `Bucket`.
-Note: there are atypical workflows where an admin deletes a `Bucket` or a `BucketAccess` instance which are not described here:
+Here is the workflow:

-+ User deletes their `BucketRequest` (BR) which "hangs" until finalizers have been removed and the BR can finally be deleted.
++ User deletes their `BucketRequest` (BR) which is deferred until finalizers have been removed.
-+ User deletes their `BucketAccessRequest` (BAR) which "hangs" until finalizers have been removed and the BAR can finally be deleted.
-+ COSI central controller sees the BR.deleteTimestamp and the BAR.deleteTimestamp are set.
++ COSI gets the `Bucket` instance from the BR and notes the retention policy.
-+ COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
++ If the `Bucket` instance was created by COSI then COSI deletes the `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
-+ COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer.
-+ Sidecar sees the deleteTimestamp set in the `BucketAccess` and gRPC calls the provisoner's _Revoke_ interface.
++ If the `Bucket` instance was not created by COSI then the `Bucket` is not deleted, but finalizers are removed so that the admin can manually delete it.
-+ COSI unbinds the BA from the `Bucket`.
++ COSI unbinds the BR from the `Bucket`.
-+ COSI checks for additional binding references and if there are any we stop processing the BR delete (but continue processing the BAR delete).
++ COSI checks the BA-Bucket binding, and if present, stops processing the BR delete, meaning a `Bucket` instance cannot be deleted if its BA is present.
-+ Sidecar sees the `Bucket` is released and knows the `Bucket.retentionPolicy`.
-+ If the retention policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, updates the `Bucket` to Deleted.
++ Sidecar sees the `Bucket` is unbound, and if the retention policy is "Delete", the gRPC calls the provisoner's _Delete_ interface.
+Upon successful completion, the `Bucket` is updated to Deleted.
 + If the retention policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
-+ When the COSI controller sees the `Bucket` is "Deleted", it deletes all the finalizers and the real deletions occur.
++ When COSI sees the `Bucket` is "Deleted", it deletes all the finalizers and the real deletions occur.

+## Grant Bucket Access
+This workflow describes the automation supporting granting access to an existing backend bucket.

+Here is the workflow:

++ The admin creates a cluster-scoped `Bucket` representing the backend bucket.
++ The user creates a `BucketRequest` referencing this `Bucket` instance and COSI follows the "Create Bucket" workflow.
++ The user creates a `BucketAccessRequest` (BAR) which references their BR.
++ COSI central controller sees a new `BucketAccessRequest` (BAR) and gets the `BAR.BucketAccessClass` (BAC).
++ COSI creates the cluster-scoped `BucketAccess` (BA) filling in the field from the BAR and BAC.
++ The sidecar sees the new BA and gRPC calls the driver to grant access to the backend bucket.
++ COSI updates the BAR and BA to reference each other.
++ The cosi-node-adapter, which has been waiting for the BAR to be processed, writes access tokens to the app pod's specified mount point.

+## Revoke Bucket Access
+This workflow describes the automation supporting revoking access to an existing backend bucket, and the deletion of the cluster-scoped `BucketAccess` instance.

+Here is the workflow:

++ COSI central controller sees the `BucketAccessRequest` (BAR) has been deleted.
++ COSI gets the `BAR.BucketAccess` (BA).
++ COSI deletes the BA, but finalizers prevent it from being garbage collected.
++ The sidecar sees the BA has been deleted and gRPC calls the driver to revoke access to the backend bucket.
++ COSI removes the BAR and BA finalizers and these instances are garbage collected.

-###  Setting Access Permissions
+##  Setting Access Permissions
-#### Dynamic Provisioning
+### Dynamic Provisioning
-Incoming `BucketAccessRequest` either contains a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
+Incoming `BucketAccessRequest`s either contain a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
 In both cases, the incoming `BucketAccessRequest` represents a user to access the `Bucket`.
 When requesting access to a bucket, workloads will go through the following  scenarios described here:
 +  New User: In this scenario, we do not have user account in the backend storage system as well as no access for this user to the `Bucket`.
 	+ Create user account in the backend storage system.